d8adrvn/smart_sprinkler/README.md

 1) Order the hardware
 2) Add SmartThings hub to your home network, download app to your iPhone
 3) Obtain a Maker/Developer account for SmartThings (graph.api.smartthings.com)
-3) Set up Ardunino controller, ThingShield and wire to 8 Channel Relay.
+3) Assemble the Ardunino controller, ThingShield and 8 Channel Relay.
 Load Arduino code to the Arduino
 4) Add Arduino to your SmartThings hub using your iPhone app
 5) Go to graph.api.smartthings.com
   5a) On My Device Types, create a new device type and paste in the device type code.
 Save & Publish